 It is a common problem of aging Americans that hearing aids are out of reach due to costs.
-Hearing aids can cost up to $4,000 each, and unfortunately, Medicare doesn’t cover them.
+Hearing aids can cost between $1,000 and $5,000 per set, and unfortunately, Medicare doesn’t cover them.
 The options for paying for a hearing aid vary from using financing, using insurance coverage, or taking advantage of charitable organizations that help with paying for hearing aids.
 The following 8 options can help cover the costs of hearing aids:

 - Veteran benefits.
 Vets can get hearing aids if their hearing loss issues are caused by their military service or linked to a medical condition treated at a VA hospital.
 Veterans may also get devices through the VA if their hearing loss is severe enough to interfere with the activities of their daily life.

 - Federal employee assistance.
 Federal employees are entitled to coverage through some of their offered insurance plans.
 Health plans can pay for a basic hearing aid, but any extras or upgrades will have to be covered by the employee.

 - Nonprofits.
 A few of the organizations that help cover the costs of hearing aids are Sertoma and HEAR Now.
 Each of these programs covers specific costs, and details can be found on their websites.

 - Private insurers.
 Few private insurance companies cover hearing aids, but three states — New Hampshire, Rhode Island, and Arkansas — require that insurers provide coverage for adults.
 Each state has its own specific guidelines.

 - Health Savings Accounts (HSA).
 These types of accounts cover the cost of hearing aids and batteries.
 The money in your HSA accumulates from year to year, allowing you to save toward the cost.